danhaus/quadcopter-autopilot/README.md

 to install pigpio library for PWM interface and build the code in catkin workspace.

 ## Usage
+Parameters for flight are set in src/hyper_propelled_cow/launch/parameters/default.yaml <br />
 On a laptop SSH to the RPi and run:
 ```
 sudo pigpiod